Fygons/Figoni_Enrico_Thesis/README.md

 # Figoni_Enrico_Thesis
-Dataset and code used for the final thesis in Data Science Master Degree
+Code used for the final thesis in Data Science Master Degree.
+Unfortunately, the dataset is unavailable to distribution.